 - Each warning reduces the health score by 5% (*).

 - Each hint reduces the health score by 0.5% (*).

 - Each platform conflict reduces the health score by 25 points.

 (*) Percents are applied with cumulative multiplication.

 For example: 2 errors and 1 warning will get a score of 53, because:

 and fix the items it returns (especially errors and warnings, hints barely

 # Defines a default set of lint rules enforced for # projects at Google.
 For details and rationale, # see https://github.com/dart-lang/pedantic#enabled-lints. include: package:pedantic/analysis_options.yaml # For lint rules and documentation, see http://dart-lang.github.io/linter/lints. # Uncomment to specify additional rules. # linter: # rules: # - camel_case_types # analyzer: # exclude: # - path/to/excluded/files/**

 The maintenance score reflects how tidy and up-to-date a package is.
-Here are some of the factors that influence this score:
+A package starts with 100 points, which is then then subtracted deductions based on a long list of detailed checks. .
+In summary, the main components that influence this score are: